 - Life Coaching Diploma

 - Mental Health First Aid level 1 Certificate

 - Introduction to Eco-Psychology and Nature Based Practice

-- Fully insured for all creative sessions
+- Fully insured for all yoga and creative sessions

 There is a wealth of scientific evidence and research to back up the need for connecting with nature.